-The Notice of Annual Meeting of Stockholders and the accompanying proxy statement are first being made available to stockholders of record as of [·], 2021 on or about [·], 2021.
+The Notice of Annual Meeting of Stockholders, the accompanying proxy statement and form of proxy card, and the annual report are first being mailed to stockholders of record as of April 21, 2021 on or about May 17, 2021.

 Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Company's Proxy Statement, Annual Report, and Stockholder Letter are available at www.viewourmaterial.com/KVHI.